smothers/meteor-webpack/README.md

 To try different examples or setup a new project, you can use the [kickstart projects](https://github.com/thereactivestack/kickstart).

 # How does it work?
 Every JavaScript files (.js) and CSS import files (.import.css) will be ignored by Meteor except webpack.conf.js.

-You need to have one available on the client and on the server.
+This is the file that will be configuring your build process.
+You need one for the server and one for the client.

-You don't need to specify the ouput and setup the hot module replacement (it will automatically in development).
+One little difference is you don't need to specify the ouput or setup the hot module replacement (it will automatically in development).

-You have to use `meteorhacks:npm` to get NPM modules.

 Here is an example of a webpack.conf.js: